lukejduncan/mnist-tensorflow-flask/README.md

 models, and simple querying of the HTTP end-point.

 ## Quick Start
 In the repo is a pre-trained model that is ready for immediate use.
-To do you need to do a environment setup.
+To do so you need to do a environment setup.

 ### Download the mnist data
 ```shell